Road rage

-Road rage is aggressive or angry behavior exhibited by motorists.
-These behaviors include rude and verbal insults, yelling, physical threats or dangerous driving methods targeted at other drivers, pedestrians or cyclists in an effort to intimidate or release frustration.
+Road rage is aggressive or angry behavior exhibited by people driving a vehicle.
+These behaviors include rude and verbal insults, yelling, physical threats or dangerous driving methods targeted at other drivers, pedestrians, or cyclists in an effort to intimidate or release frustration.
 Road rage can lead to altercations, damage to property, assaults, and collisions that result in serious physical injuries or even death.
-Strategies include (but are not limited to) cutting motorists off, inappropriate honking, flipping off another driver, swerving, tailgating, brake checking and attempting to fight.
+Behaviour has included (but is not limited to) cutting motorists off, inappropriate honking, flashing headlights, directing obscene gestures at another driver, swerving, tailgating, brake checking, and physical confrontation.

 According to a study by the AAA Foundation for Traffic Safety that examined police records nationally, there were more than 1,250 incidents of road rage on average reported per year between 1990–1996 in the United States.
 Many of these incidents have ended with serious injuries or fatalities.
-These rates rose yearly throughout the six years of the study.
-A number of studies have found that individuals with road rage are predominantly young (33 years old on average) and 96.6% male.
+These rates rose each year throughout the six years of the study.
+As of 2010, a number of studies have found that individuals with road rage are predominantly young (33 years old on average) and 96.6% male.

 Legal status

 In some jurisdictions, there can be a legal difference between "road rage" and "aggressive driving."
 In the U.S., only a few states have enacted special aggressive driving laws, where road rage cases are normally prosecuted as assault and battery (with or without a vehicle), or as vehicular homicide.

 The legal definition of road rage encompasses a group of behaviors expressed while driving, or stemming from traffic-related incidents.
-The U.S. National Highway Traffic Safety Administration defines road rage as when "[t]he operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property."
+The U.S. National Highway Traffic Safety Administration defines road rage as when "an intentional assault by a driver or passenger with a motor vehicle or a weapon that occurs on the roadway or is precipitated by an incident on the roadway."
 This definition makes the distinction that aggressive driving is a traffic violation and that road rage is a criminal offense.